mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 - Will Help: If paid or if he likes the party
 - Won't Help: If it endangers him personally

-**Catherine Thornwood**
+**Elara "Red Wolf" Thornwood**
-- Motivation: Protect family legacy, expand Thornwood power
+- Motivation: Reclaim family lands, protect her people
-- Secret: Sister to Lyanna Thornwood (Act II faction leader)
+- Secret: Knows the Merchant Consortium forged the debts that destroyed her family
-- Will Help: If aligned with her goals or useful to family
+- Will Help: If aligned with her justice cause or fighting corruption
-- Won't Help: If party threatens Thornwood interests
+- Won't Help: If party sides with the Consortium or threatens her followers

-**Elara**
+**Elara Corvus (The Prophet)**
-- Motivation: Prevent prophesied catastrophe
+- Motivation: Prevent prophesied catastrophe, stop her father's madness
 - Secret: Has genuine precognitive visions, touched by divine power
-- Will Help: Anyone trying to prevent war
+- Will Help: Anyone trying to prevent war or stop Corvus
 - Won't Help: Those who dismiss prophecy or serve dark powers

 ### Act II Faction Leaders